pmndrs/lamina/README.md

         value: customUniform ?? defaultValue,
       },

-      // We recomend having an alpha and a blend mode defined
+      // We recommend having an alpha and a blend mode defined
       [`u_${this.uuid}_alpha`]: {
         value: 1,
       },